Project

 Aspectator: Support for reusable blocks of aspect files

-Added by Alexey Khoroshilov about 13 years ago.
-Updated about 10 years ago.
+Added by Alexey Khoroshilov over 13 years ago.
+Updated over 10 years ago.

 Status: